NaturalCapsule/Dock/readme.md

 ## 📦 Installation

-make sure these packages are installed on your system `sudo pacman -S python-gobject gtk3 playerctl` and
+make sure these packages are installed on your system `sudo pacman -S python-gobject gtk3 playerctl gtk-layer-shell` and
 `pip install pyGObject pycairo configparser dbus-python`